Search index has multiple efficient index schemas to cope with complex queries in big data scenarios.

 Aside from queries based on primary keys in data tables, Tablestore provides two index schemas for accelerated queries: global secondary index and search index.
 The following table describes the differences among the three types of indexes.

-|Table||A table is similar to a big map.
-Tables only support queries based on primary keys.||You can determine a complete primary key or the prefix of a primary key.|
+|Primary key||A data table is similar to a large map.
+Data tables only support queries based on primary keys.||You can determine a complete primary key or the prefix of a primary key.|

-|Search index||Search index uses inverted indexes, Bkd-trees, and column-oriented storage for various query scenarios.||All query and analysis scenarios that the table and the global secondary index do not support.|
+|Search index||Search index uses inverted indexes, Bkd-trees, and column-oriented storage for various query scenarios.||All query and analysis scenarios that the primary key and the global secondary index do not support.|

-|Search||An API that supports all functions of search index.
+|Search||Supports all functions of search index.

 - Index synchronization

-If you have created a search index for a table, data is written to the data table first.
-After the data is written to the data table, a success message is immediately returned.
-At the same time, another asynchronous thread reads the newly written data from the table and writes the data to the search index.
+If you have created a search index for a data table, data is written to the data table first.
+After the data is written to the data table, a success message is returned.
+At the same time, another asynchronous thread reads the newly written data from the data table and writes the data to the search index.
 The write performance of Tablestore is not affected when data is being synchronized between the data table and search index.

-- max versions
+- Max versions

 You cannot create a search index in a table where you have specified the max versions parameter.

 Because of this, Tablestore can be used to replace the common architecture of

 we recommend that you use search index of Tablestore.